Zoom-Panopto Integration

-With our Zoom-Panopto integration, the recording of any Zoom meeting you host will be placed into Panopto automatically into your Meeting Recordings folder, which is a sub-folder of your My Folder in Panopto (note: you can also schedule Zoom meetings through Moodle using the Moodle-Zoom activity) .
+With our Zoom-Panopto integration, the recording of any Zoom meeting you host and record to the cloud will be placed into Panopto automatically into your Meeting Recordings folder, which is a sub-folder of your My Folder in Panopto (note: you can also now schedule Zoom meetings through Moodle using the Moodle-Zoom activity).
 If your meeting is for a course, the integration eventually will place the recording in the appropriate course folder in Panopto; however, this part of the integration is still underway, so for now, you will need to move your recording from the Meeting Recordings folder to your course folder in Panopto using the following steps:

 - Sign into Panopto and go to your My Folder.